Primate Lodge inside Kibale National Park

 The lodge’s Forest Cottages have a homely feel and are spaced apart to ensure privacy and uninterrupted forest views.
 They feature twin beds and a sitting area and are decorated with local artwork.

 For the more adventurous guests, the Sky Tree House is only a ten-minute walk away.
 This unique accommodation option provides guests with the opportunity to stay up in a tree overlooking the elephant wallow.

 Meals are served in a spacious open dining room that offers both international and African cuisines.
 The lodge also has a bar next to the restaurant where guests can enjoy various alcoholic and non-alcoholic beverages, including coffee, while taking in the stunning views of the surrounding forest.

 Evening Camp Fires

 Restaurant & Bar

-Bird lovers will be interested to know that there are 325 species of birds recorded in the national park.
-The list includes the six species endemic to the Albertine Rift region, like the black-capped Apalis, collared Apalis, purple-breasted sunbirds, blue-headed sunbirds, dusky crimson wings, and red-faced woodland warblers.
+For bird enthusiasts, the national park is home to an impressive 325 species of birds, including six species that are endemic to the Albertine Rift region.
+These include the black-capped Apalis, collared Apalis, purple-breasted sunbirds, blue-headed sunbirds, dusky crimson wings, and red-faced woodland warblers.

-There are some lovely walks in the area, including the walk in the small Bigodi Wetland Sanctuary in hopes of meeting more primates in the east of the park.
-A network of trails in Sebitoli Forest provides further opportunities for viewing various primates and birds on the forest’s northern side.
+The area also offers some lovely nature walks, including the popular community-guided walks in the small Bigodi Wetland Sanctuary in the east of the park.
+These walks provide excellent opportunities to encounter more primates in their natural habitat.
+The Sebitoli Forest also boasts a network of trails that offer further opportunities for viewing various primates and birds on the forest’s northern side.

-Amabere ga Nyina Mwiru Caves is a renowned cave system located near Fort Portal, around 15km from Kibale Forest, and is considered to be one of the seven wonders of Uganda and great to visit.
+For those interested in exploring beyond Kibale Forest, the Amabere ga Nyina Mwiru Caves are a renowned cave system located near Fort Portal, around 15km from the park.
+This fascinating attraction is considered one of the seven wonders of Uganda and is definitely worth a visit.